GabeColetta24/Battleships/README.md

 This flowchart provided a clear blueprint for implementation, ensuring that each step (ship placement, input validation, hit/miss handling, and win detection) was developed in a logical order.

+## Manual Testing

+- **Off-grid input**
+  Enter `9 9` → ⚠️ Displays “Off-grid or already shot” error and re-prompts.

+- **Repeat shot**
+  Enter the same coordinates twice (e.g. `1 1` then `1 1`) → ⚠️ Displays “already shot” error and re-prompts.

+- **Hit**
+  Shoot a cell containing a ship → ✅ Displays “Hit!” and marks the cell in red.

+- **Miss**
+  Shoot an empty cell → ❌ Displays “Miss.” and marks the cell in blue.

+- **Sunk**
+  Hit the final segment of a ship → 💥 Displays “You just sank an enemy ship of length X!”

+- **Win condition**
+  Sink all enemy ships → 🎉 Displays “You sank all the enemy ships!
+You win!”

+- **Loss condition**
+  Have all your ships sunk → 💀 Displays “All your ships have been sunk.
+Game over.”

+### Code Style & Linting

+- The codebase is formatted with [Black](https://github.com/psf/black) (line length 88) and passes `flake8 battleships.py tests/` with zero errors, ensuring PEP8 compliance.

+### Bugs Found & Fixed

+- **Test unpacking error**
+  In `tests/test_board.py`, unpacking a list of tuples with `(r, c), = b.ships` raised a `ValueError`.
+Updated to `r, c = b.ships[0][0]` to correctly index the single-coordinate ship.

+- **CI hang**
+  The initial smoke-test invoked the interactive loop.
+Resolved by moving to a standalone pytest suite in CI.

+- **Long line in error message**
+  A runtime print statement exceeded PEP8’s line-length limit.
+Wrapped the string literal across two lines inside a `print(...)` call.

+- **Imports in `conftest.py`**
+  Consolidated the `sys.path` hack into `tests/conftest.py` and ensured each import is on its own line to satisfy flake8’s E402/E401 rules.

 ## Future Enhancements

 - **Dynamic grid sizing at runtime**: Prompt the player to choose grid dimensions before starting the game.